We Have won Our Clients

 In California, damages available in a wrongful death lawsuit in an Uber accident include economic damages, including the costs of a funeral and burial, loss of financial support, loss of gifts and benefits that the heirs would have otherwise received,, and noneconomic damages, including protection, affection, society and companionship, moral support, and sexual relations.
 Punitive damages are unavailable in a California wrongful death action but are available in a survival action on behalf of the decedent’s estate, where the heirs are suing on behalf of the decedent’s estate.

-What is Uber’s insurance for a passenger in a Los Angeles Uber accident?
+What is Uber’s insurance for a passenger in a LA Uber accident?

-California has codified the applicable insurance coverage in its Transportation Network Companies Act.
+Illinois has codified the applicable insurance periods in its Transportation Network Companies Act.

 Period 1 (App open/Ride not matched) – $50K/$100K primary liability & $200K excess liability